insomniohere/insomniohere/README.md

 - 🥽 Computer Science Undergraduate Student. & Open Source Enthusiast.
 - 🥽 Currently studying in SDQ, Dominican Republic.
 - 🥽 Ask me about Python, Adobe Systems, and my projects on here soon.
-- 🥽 Passionate about learning new languages, chess theory, longboarding, and learning new technologies & programming languages.
+- 🥽 Passionate about language acquisition, delving into chess theory, longboarding, and researching new developments in technology and programming.

 ---